-The compliance documents related to specification of below-deck insulation configuration (CF2R-ENV-03-E).
+The proposed code change would need to modify the compliance documents related to specification of below-deck insulation configuration (CF2R-ENV-03-E).

 2.4 Regulatory Context

 2.4.1 Existing Title 24, Part 6 Standards

 HPA is already prescriptively required under Title 24, Part 6.
 The proposed measure would be an enhancement of the existing prescriptive requirement.
 See Section 2.2 for a summary of existing Title 24, Part 6 requirements.